ganeti/ganeti/man/gnt-node.rst

 yes.
 The meaning of the roles and flags are described in the manpage **ganeti**(7).

-``--node-powered`` can be used to modify state-of-record if it doesn't reflect the reality anymore.
+The option ``--node-powered`` can be used to modify state-of-record if it doesn't reflect the reality anymore.

 In case a node is demoted from the master candidate role, the operation will be refused unless you pass the ``--auto-promote``